Famous photographer David Yarrow exploiting animals

 And it’s not philanthropy when animals have to suffer for the charity to benefit.

-According to KRTV in an article published on February 05, 2020, a contested case hearing was held against Animals of Montana, and the hearing officer concluded that Fish, Wildlife & Parks had proved twenty-two of the twenty-five alleged violations, including transporting animals outside the facility to a photoshoot for which there was no FWP authorization (Yarrow shoot), using a weed-whacker to scare a tiger into moving (Yarrow shoot), multiple insufficiently secure cages, unroofed cages, multiple failures to padlock cages, insufficient availability of fresh water, and multiple cases of cramped or unsanitary cages.
+According to court documents and KRTV in an article published on February 05, 2020, a contested case hearing was held against Animals of Montana, and the hearing officer concluded that Fish, Wildlife & Parks had proved twenty-two of the twenty-five alleged violations, including transporting animals outside the facility to a photoshoot for which there was no FWP authorization (Yarrow shoot), using a weed-whacker to scare a tiger into moving (Yarrow shoot), multiple insufficiently secure cages, unroofed cages, multiple failures to padlock cages, insufficient availability of fresh water, and multiple cases of cramped or unsanitary cages.

 As for Yarrow’s affiliations with Tusk, WildAid, WildArk and Earth Alliance, I seriously doubt these conservation organisations would approve of Yarrow’s exploitation of animals.
 But how is it that Yarrow has got away with it for so long?